 First, you can reduce your costs with a good dental insurance policy or by getting dental work overseas.

 Second, you can take out a payment plan or dental loan, or pay with a credit card, to break the treatment cost down into smaller repayments.
+Then, you pay monthly for your dental work after having it done.

 You may even be able to combine these two strategies, especially if you want to finance more expensive treatments like veneers and dental implants.